borgmaan/xenophobia/README.md

 * That is just 5 hashtag markups on a tab-delimeted text line
 * Parsing this is just as easy as the system we have set up right now
 	* I'll write it

+##### PLUS, IT GIVES US THE SHARED CODE REPOSITORY!!!
+* Share code with each other and everyone around the Institute
+* Could just get a GitHub Enterprise account
+	* Do we qualify for this: https://github.com/edu ?????
+	* These are kind of pricey
+* Should probably just host it on the Xu Cluster or some other box we have laying around.
+* Just would need set up and config
+	* Calling all sys admins

 ### Analysis approach